Brand development that increases sales velocity, guaranteed.

 An Important Luxury Packaging Consideration

-Of course, you only know this when testing your packaging in the real world, but you do this right?
-Don’t feel guilty if you answered no. We find many brands (luxurious and otherwise) are not aware of package design testing, and believe focus groups are the primary means of data collection.
+Of course, you only know this when testing your packaging in the real world, but do you do this right?
+Don’t feel guilty if you answered no. We find that many brands (luxurious and otherwise) are unaware of package design testing and believe focus groups are the primary means of data collection.

 Admittedly, it isn’t as simple as it sounds.
-We go to great lengths, making sure the final version of our clients’ packaging is unbeatable against other concepts.
+We go to great lengths to ensure the final version of our clients’ packaging is unbeatable against other concepts.

 b@2x